A positively curved manifold homeomorphic to T$_1$S$^4$: Appendix

-At the endpoints $t=0$ and $t=L$, the principal orbits collapse and hence the functions need to satisfy certain smoothness conditions, which we now describe.
-We do this first for arbitrary slopes since this makes the discussion more transparent and for convenience we assume the singular orbit occurs at $t=0$.
+At the endpoints $t=0$ and $t=L$, the principal orbits collapse and hence the functions need to satisfy certain smoothness conditions.
+Smoothness conditions for cohomogeneity one manifolds have been discussed, e.g., in \cite{BH} and \cite{EW}.
+For convenience of the reader, we present here an elementary proof in the case of codimension 2 orbits.

+We do this first for arbitrary slopes $(p,q)$ of the circle $\Ko\subset\S^3\times\S^3$ since this makes the discussion more transparent and for convenience we assume the singular orbit occurs at $t=0$.
 We will also assume that only the inner products in \eqref{functions} are non-zero, although in this generality this is not necessarily true for all $G$ invariant metrics.
-The general case though easily follows from the proof as well.

-\begin{thm} Let $H\subset K= \{e^{ip\theta},e^{iq\theta}\}\cdot H\subset G=\S^3\times\S^3$ be a singular orbit at $t=0$ with $H$ finite, $|H\cap K^0|=k$, and $\gcd(p,q)=1$.
+\begin{thm} Let $H\subset K= \{e^{ip\theta},e^{iq\theta}\}\cdot H\subset G=\S^3\times\S^3$ be a singular orbit at $t=0$ with $H$ finite, $|H\cap \Ko|=k$, and $\gcd(p,q)=1$.
 Assuming that $f_i,g_i,h_i$ are the only non-vanishing inner products, the metric is smooth if and only if: \begin{itemize} \item[(a)] For the collapsing functions $f_1,g_1,h_1$ we have:

 \item[(b)] For the remaining functions we have:

 '\end{itemize} where $\phi_i$ are smooth functions.
 When the exponent in $t$ is a fraction, the right hand side should be set to $0$. \end{thm}

 \begin{proof} First notice that by $G$ invariance of the metric, it is smooth as long as the restriction to a slice $V$, i.e. a disc orthogonal to the singular orbit $G/K$, is smooth.
 The metric is defined along a line in $V$ and needs to be extended by $\Ko$ invariance.
 Thus the issue is wether this extension is smooth at $0\in V$.